romcal/romcal-api/README.md

 - Get celebrations `GET /calendar/{name}/{locale}/{date}`

-Output an `Array` of celebrations ordered by date.
+Output an `Object` where the `celebrations` property contains an `Array` of celebrations ordered by date.
 For all endpoints:

 - `{name}`: represent the name of the calendar, generally a country name.
 For example `italy`.
 If the calendar doesn't exist, romcal will return a `404 NOT FOUND`.